HeyTomCat/ProgramLangs/langs/ama/spec.md

-# ⚠️SPECIFICATION NOT YET COMPLETE⚠️
-# Specification for AMA v0.1
+# Specification for AMA v1.0
 ## Contents of this specification
 -[Contents of this specification](#contents-of-this-specification)
 -[General Information](#general-information)